DO YOU KNOW WHO YOU’RE KISSING?

 The spread of diseases through kissing increases when a mouth is unhealthy.
-Colds and other upper respiratory infections travel through a person’s nose and throat, putting you, the kissee, in direct contact for a cold virus.
+Colds and other upper respiratory infections travel through a person’s nose and throat, putting you, the kissee, in direct contact with a cold virus.

 Let me share the good news: There are health benefits to kissing.
 The expectation of a kiss increases saliva, so your teeth get an automatic plaque cleansing before the kiss even begins.
 Think of saliva as a human oral irrigator, that rids the mouth of food particles which can cause cavities.
-So, kissing can be good for keeping your teeth, gums and mouth healthy.
+So, kissing can be good for keeping your teeth, gums, and mouth healthy.
 Your immune system can even get an extra boost of antibodies to fight foreign bacteria, which helps you fight infection.

-Encourage the one you love---or the one you think you might love one day--to look after their mouths in the same way you support visits to the gym, or daily healthy eating habits.
+Encourage the one you love—or the one you think you might love one day–to look after their mouths in the same way you support visits to the gym, or daily healthy eating habits.
 Remember: His or her oral hygiene issues are not isolated.
-They are shared with you everytime you lock lips.
+They are shared with you every time you lock lips.

-Your toothbrush is off limits.
+Your toothbrush is off-limits.
 Never loan it out.
 If you see a cold sore on a person’s lip, avoid kissing, to avoid contracting herpes.

 Don’t be seduced by the notion that a casual kiss is harmless.
 Keep in mind that Mononucleosis, known as the “kissing disease” is transmitted through kissing.
 Diseases aren’t sexy.

-Perhaps the best present you can buy your Valentine this year is myriad of oral health products and decorative cases to hold the swag items: Toothpaste, floss, mouth rinse, tongue scraper, a compact mirror, and xylitol gum and mints.
+Perhaps the best present you can buy your Valentine this year is a myriad of oral health products and decorative cases to hold the swag items: Toothpaste, floss, mouth rinse, tongue scraper, a compact mirror, and xylitol gum and mints.

-A card that reads, “Let’s book ‘his and her’ dental exams,” is certainly original, and truly says, “I love you!”
+A card that reads, “Let’s a book ‘his and her’ dental exams,” is certainly original, and truly says, “I love you!”
 Preventive oral health care is painless easy and inexpensive in the long run.
 Diseases aren’t sexy, so make it a priority to brush up on your partner’s oral health history, and review your own oral hygiene, so you stay as healthy, as you are kissable.